Polaris Snocross Racer Kody Kamm Wins ISOC Pro Open Final in Iowa; Jake Angove Wins in Pro Lite to Boost His Title Hopes>

 In the points standings, Angove is second, Lorenz is third, Mason is fourth, Daudt is fifth and Cole Cottew (Cottew Motorsports) is sixth.

 The ISOC season finale featuring three Pro Open finals is March 17-19 at Lake Geneva, Wis.

-Polaris Industries Inc. (NYSE: PII) is a glob`powersports leader that has been fueling the passion of riders, workers and outdoor enthusiasts for more than 60 years.
+Polaris Industries Inc. (NYSE: PII) is a global powersports leader that has been fueling the passion of riders, workers and outdoor enthusiasts for more than 60 years.
 With annual 2016 sales of $4.5 billion, Polaris’ innovative, high-quality product line-up includes the RANGER®, RZR® and Polaris GENERAL™ side-by-side off-road vehicles; the Sportsman® and Polaris ACE® all-terrain off-road vehicles; Indian Motorcycle® midsize and heavyweight motorcycles; Slingshot® moto-roadsters; and Polaris RMK®, INDY®, Switchback® and RUSH® snowmobiles.
 Polaris enhances the riding experience with parts, garments and accessories, along with a growing aftermarket portfolio, including Transamerican Auto Parts.
-Polaris’ presence in adjacent markets globally includes military and commercial off-road vehicles, quadricycles, and electric vehicles.
+Polaris’ presence in adjacent markets globally include military and commercial off-road vehicles, quadricycles, and electric vehicles.
 Proudly headquartered in Minnesota, Polaris serves more than 100 countries across the globe.
 Visit www.polaris.com for more information.